-Force Friday II, however, is truly being anchored to the flurry of new toys and gadget.
+Force Friday II, however, is truly being anchored to the flurry of new kids toys and gadget.
 Licensees are filling the shelves with everything from previously mentioned gear fans have been waiting for (helloooo Radio Flyer Landspeeder!) as well as new R/C droids, action figures, and more stuff that will accelerate your midichlorians.
 In addition to the new swag comes an interactive promotional feature within the Star Wars app, “Find the Force”.
-It’s an augmented reality treasure hunt, that when used in select retailers, lets fans hunt for secrets about Episode 8 characters as they buy sweet action figures.
+It’s an augmented reality treasure hunt, that when used in select retailers, lets fans hunt for secrets about The Last Jedi characters as they buy sweet action figures.

 Of course, websites and big retailers are jumping on the hype spaceship with exclusives and doorbuster sales on Star Wars gear at midnight tonight.
-To make sure you’re one with Force Friday, here are the most notable announcements and deals as well as what you can expect from major stores.
+To make sure you’re one with Force Friday, here are the most notable announcements and deals on Star Wars toys and gear, as well as what you can expect from major stores.

-9. Star Wars Destiny Dolls are based on the new Disney Channel micro series, Force of Destiny, which solely focuses on female characters Leia, Rey, Jyn Erso and Sabine Wren (Star Wars Rebels).
+- Star Wars Destiny Dolls are based on the new Disney Channel micro-series, Force of Destiny, which solely focuses on female characters Leia, Rey, Jyn Erso and Sabine Wren (Star Wars Rebels).
 The 11-inch poseable figures will be available at retailers on Friday, but they’re already up on the Disney Store site for about $20.

 - Every Disney Store in North America will have books, toys, apparel, and more merchandise based on the new film.
 Select Disney Store locations will offer an R2-D2 drawing course, free posters, and a Star Wars theme story time session throughout the day.